Healthy-AI/IncomeSim/README.md

 ## Prerequisites

 * IncomeSCM is written in Python 3 and based on the Scikit-learn package and the Adult dataset.
-* Start by installing python modules ```pandas, numpy, scikit-learn, jupyter, matplotlib, yaml, xgboost```, for example in a virtual environment.
+* To reproduce results or use the simulator, start by installing python modules ```pandas, numpy, scikit-learn, jupyter, matplotlib, yaml, xgboost```, for example in a virtual environment.
 Below, we list the versions used during development and testing.
   ```
   pip install scikit-learn==1.4.1.post1 pandas==2.0.1 PyYAML==6.0 xgboost==2.0.0
   ```